Red Rock Canyon National Conservation Area is 17 miles west of Las Vegas.

 - Elevation Gain: 963 ft (starting elevation: 4,529 ft)

 I planned on checking out the Calico Tank Trail on our way to White Rock trail but the parking area was packed and overflowing to the Scenic Loop Drive.
 There is no better Jamie repellent than the crowd. 😉 So I kept on driving and reached the White Rock lower parking lot off the Scenic Drive.
 You know how sometimes unexpected detours happen and make the hike better than if your plan wasn’t interrupted?
 That didn’t happened on that day.
 I parked further than I needed to and missed a critical turn so we ended up walking on the Scenic Loop Drive 2nd half of the hike.
 I saw parked cars at the lower parking lot and assumed that the upper parking lot near the trailhead was full so I parked at the lower parking.
 Wrong.
 This parking area was for people who just wanted to stop and take photos and move on to the next viewpoint spot.
 It does have a great view.

 We began our hike on White Rock Mountain Rd.
 I planned on doing the White Rock out and back but I saw the sign for White Rock Loop 6 miles at the trailhead.
 Instantly, I decided to do the loop.
 Who doesn’t like a loop, right?
 I followed the sign for Keystone Thrust and White Rock Loop.
 If you want to do this clockwise, look for a trailhead to the west of the information board.

-The trail was busy in the beginning with tourists but after we passed the split to the Keystone Thrust, we were alone and it felt remote.
+The trail was busy at the beginning with tourists but after we passed the split to the Keystone Thrust, we were alone and it felt remote.
 The trail began on an incline.
 There was no steep incline or decline to mention though.
 I loved the rugged sandstone of Red Rock Canyon.